 Numerous scientific investigations have been made into the validity of human psychic abilities.
 Many have yielded statistical results that were a million to one against them happening by chance alone, and a few have been in the order of a billion to one, which is pretty conclusive proof.

 It is a common misconception that people with psychic abilities must be highly evolved individuals.
 The possession of psychic abilities does not indicate a person’s level of development anymore than the possession of great physical strength does.
 We all have psychic potential but our abilities usually lie dormant until they are activated.
 As with any skill, psychic abilities develop with regular use and diminish with lack of use.
-Psychic abilities can be learnt by anyone who takes the time and effort to learn them, but that time and effort would be better directed towards developing their consciousness.
+Psychic abilities can be learnt by almost anyone who takes the time and effort to learn them.
+But that time and effort would be better directed towards developing their consciousness.
 Psychic abilities that only surface when the person is in a trance indicate a low level of personal development.

 Some amazing psychic accomplishments are described in China’s Super Psychics by Paul Dong and Thomas Raffill.
 The American magazine Omni was involved when some of the tests were set up to ensure there was no cheating, and they quickly became convinced that the children’s abilities were real.
 The editor of Nature Magazine, a prestigious Chinese science journal also witnessed some the miraculous events described in the book, a few of which are summarised below:

 - A child took a sealed pill bottle off a shelf at random and placed it on a table.
 After a few moments the pills passed through the glass bottle and settled on the table.
 The child then placed a coin on the table and it passed back through the glass into the sealed bottle.

 - A thousand people sitting in an auditorium were each given a rose bud to hold.
 A six year old girl came on stage and with a silent wave of her hand the thousand rosebuds slowly opened into full bloom before the eyes of the astonished audience.